-Measures in inches, fractions and millimeters.
-2 sets of jaws for precise measurement.
+Measures in inches, fractions, and millimeters.
+Two sets of jaws for precise measurement.
 Large LCD display.
 Stainless steel construction.
 Gives consistent, accurate readings.
 Reasonably priced.

 The sliding action is not as smooth as it could be.
 Some have said the jaws are not flush.

 A precise digital caliper that will fit easily into your budget and is ready to go right out of the box.

 Available in 6-inch, 8-inch, and 12-inch sizes.
 Polished stainless steel.
 Smooth sliding action.
 No calibration necessary.
 Takes external, internal, depth, and step measurements.
 Hard plastic case and spare battery included.